snotskie/ttrpg/md/index.md

 ### Step Four · Choose Aptitudes
 <!-- _class: creation -->

 The following pages describe rules for **Aptitudes** and **Specializations**.
-You won't begin the game with Specializations, but you will begin the game with a number of Aptitudes drawn from your Backstory.
+You won't begin the game with Specializations, but you will start with Aptitudes drawn from your Backstory.

-To help you select your starting Aptitudes, begin to imagine the kind of character taking shape in your mind. **Have you seen characters like them before** in movies, TV shows, books, or video games?
-Try to envision the people from your favorite fictional stories that your character takes after.
+To help you select your starting Aptitudes, begin to imagine your character. **Have you seen characters like them before** in movies, TV shows, books, or video games?
+Try to envision your favorite fictional characters that yours takes after.

 Then with that in mind **select two** areas from your Backstory to begin the game "apt" in.
 For example: Tying Knots (for a scout), Swordfighting (for a knight), Breathing Fire (for a dragonborn), Reading Legal Documents (for the child of a politician), Acting (for a theater kid), Manipulating Technology (for a hacker), Stunt Driving (for a stunt performer), Friendly Interactions with the Empire (for someone raised in the empire), Unfriendly Interactions with the Rebels (for someone raised in the empire).

 If you begin the game with a Stat Die of size $d8$, **select a third** area to begin the game apt in as well.

-You may also become apt in additional areas or further **specialize** your apt areas in the **Session Shop** later.
-Specalizations will grant you **customized effects**.
+You may also become apt in more areas or **specialize** your apt areas in the **Session Shop** later to gain **customized effects**.

 ### Aptitudes and Specializations
 <!-- _class: rules -->

 Characters in this game may have a number of unique effects based on their Aptitudes and Specializations, described below.
-The Session Shop chapter lists sample Specializations, which refer to rules described in the Playing the Game chapter.
+The Session Shop chapter lists sample Specializations, which refer to rules described in the following chapters.
 However, for now you should know:

 - **Aptitudes:** Your Aptitudes are the important and often unique narrative areas you are "apt" in.
 - **Aptitude Aid:** When you would fail a Check related enough to your Aptitudes, receive $+2$ in aid.
-- **History Stat:** You may always choose to use your History Stat in place of another Stat when the action or effect is related enough to your Backstory or Aptitudes.
 - **Specializations:** Your Specializations are the Aptitudes you have "specialized," which grant you unique effects depending on the nature of the specialization.
 - **Specializing an Aptitude:** You may specialize your Aptitudes in the Session Shop.
 An example is given below.
 - **Specialization Limits:** You may not specialize the same Aptitude more than once or choose the same Specialization more than once.